How to Qualify for a RenoFi Home Renovation Loan

 - Monthly service bills, like cell phones, cable, internet

-Now, enter all the payments into the Debt-To-Income Calculator below, and adjust income field to your gross annual income.
+Now, enter all the payments into the Debt-To-Income Calculator below, and adjust the income field to your gross annual income.
 This handy tool will divide all your monthly debt payments by your monthly income to determine your DTI.
 That’s it!
-Your lender will use this information to determine how well you handle debt.
+Your lender will use this information to determine how well you handle debt and how much you can borrow for your project, a key part of qualifying for the home renovation loan.

 Here’s an example: